fabianjaeger1/PersonalWebsite/content/about/index.md

 My background is in **theoretical condensed matter and quantum physics**.
 I graduated in 2023 from **[ETH Zurich](https://ethz.ch/en.html)**.
 I conducted my research in the [Materials Theory Group](https://theory.mat.ethz.ch/) under Prof. [Nicola Spaldin](https://scholar.google.de/citations?user=eUfdZowAAAAJ&hl=en).
 I joined initially in Fall 2022 to work on the behaviour of polar metals, an unusual and even contraindicated combination that leads to some exotic physics.

 There as a **Student Researcher**, I performed electronic structure calculations based on density functional theory and constructed physical Hamiltonian models to demonstrate that two phenomena, the kinetic magnetoelectric effect and the non-linear Hall effect, are universal to polar metals.
-This work will be published in Physical Review Research with [Sayantika Bhowal](https://scholar.google.com/citations?user=KEbHeN0AAAAJ&hl=en) in APS and the pre-print can be found [here](https://arxiv.org/pdf/2309.09794.pdf).
+This work was published in Physical Review Research with [Sayantika Bhowal](https://scholar.google.com/citations?user=KEbHeN0AAAAJ&hl=en) in [APS](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013251) and the pre-print can be found [here](https://arxiv.org/pdf/2309.09794.pdf).

 During my studies, I took on a a few machine learning modules and got facinated by the field and so I decided to **get a student jobs working in Data Science** for a small pharma company that aims to deliver a drug-identificaton software to pharmacies.